-Triominos, also known as Triominoes, is a cousin of the popular game of dominoes and is played with triangular tiles.
+Triominos, also known as Triominoes, is a cousin of the popular dominoes game and is played with triangular tiles with numbers.
 The most well-known commercial version of Triominos was released by the Pressman Toy Corp. in 1965.
 Unlike dominoes, Triominoes uses triangular tiles, and has a unique playstyle.

 How to Play Triominos?

 Triominos is designed for 2-4 players.
 All you need to play is a set of Triominos.

 Triomino tiles are shaped as equilateral triangles.
 These tiles have a number ranging from 0-5 on each corner.
 The tiles exist with similar rules to dominoes, where the three numbers are not allowed to decrease in the clockwise direction.
 In total, there are 56 tiles in a 0-5 Triomino set.